BSRG DMR Info pdf

 On the air since the '80s, this 2 meter analog repeater is located on Little Sweat Mountain at a 100% Ham owned & controlled site.
 It is on BSRG LINK and

 you need a 151.4 PL to access it.
-We're working on getting all the original features working again.
 The repeater's call sign is now our Memorial W4KIP.

 It is also Allstarlink node 58429 and others are welcome to visit.

-This may be the oldest 2 meter repeater in Metro Atlanta.
+This is one of the original 2 meter repeaters in Metro Atlanta.
 It goes all the way back to the early 70's when Neil Stone WB4UPC first built

 it.
 Old Neil is still around, living in Idaho, but Ralph now owns his site and repeaters.
-The repeater's on Little Sweat mountain and
+The repeater is on Little Sweat mountain and

 is standalone, not linked.
-PL access is 151.4 of course.
+PL access is 151.4.
 Call sign is N4NQV

-Originally the GRAPES 1200 baud duplex packet repeater (one of two in the nation), this was transferred to BSRG by Doug KD4NC when packet use declined.
+Originally the GRAPES 1200 baud repeater (one of two duplex packet repeaters in the nation), this was transferred to BSRG by Doug KD4NC when packet use declined.

 The agreement was that it remain digital, which it has!
 We revitalized it as a DMR repeater and is the first and only VHF one North of Valdosta.
 It is